 Neuro-Cognitive/neuropsychological testing helps to clarify this picture, especially in the context of one's daily living or development.
 Baseline evaluation with follow-up are useful in interpreting possible changes in one's functional condition.
 Neurocognitive or neuropsychological testing is also beneficial in tracking progress for patients undergoing remediation and/or to evaluate how effective treatment is for them.
 Neurocognitive or neuropsychological testing can help in planning educational and vocational programs as well.

-The Austin Hatcher Foundation's Neuro-Cognitive/neuropsychological testing is administered by a licensed Psychologist.
+The Austin Hatcher Foundation's Neuro-Cognitive testing is administered by a licensed clinical staff.

 Difficulties that might indicate the need for an evaluation include: